Search

 Concrete Rose by Angie Thomas

 • This book is full of profanity, drugs and questionable choices.
 Nevertheless, it still shows a young man accepting the demanding responsibility of being a teen, single father and the community that comes around him.
-A gritty tale, but one that elevates choosing life and being responsible for our choices.
+It is a gritty tale that elevates choosing life and being responsible for our choices.

 The Chosen: I Have Called You by Name by Jerry B. Jenkins